30 Disney Halloween Movies That Aren’t Too Scary

 Add some pop Gothic villainy to Halloween with this tween-dream musical about bad apple kiddos.
 What are you like as a teenager when your mom is an evil queen?
 This flick has the answer.
 Let out your little one’s dark side as Mal on the big day, or try another one of these easy DIY Halloween costumes for kids.

-Bette Midler shines as the lead witch in this cult hit from 1993 that audiences continue to adore.
+Bette Midler shines as the lead witch in this cult hit from 1993 (and its impending sequel, Hocus Pocus 2) that audiences continue to adore.
 Spike the popcorn bowl with candy and settle in for family-friendly, over-the-top, silly-spooky fun and frolic.
 This movie could provide some inspiration if you’re looking for family Halloween costumes.

 Dazzling animation brings the Land of the Dead to life with color, depth, and vision in this Disney Pixar delight about a child’s dreams of becoming a musician.
 Screen it for kids during Halloween season for skeleton aesthetics that make the macabre enchanting and emotionally rich.